PS1 BIOS

 Audio and Video Configuration

-The PS1 BIOS sets the video output standard — NTSC at 60Hz for American and Japanese consoles, PAL at 50Hz for European models — and configures the audio sampling rate and output format.
+The BIOS files set the video output standard — NTSC at 60Hz for American and Japanese consoles, PAL at 50Hz for European models — and configure the audio sampling rate and output format.
 A region mismatch between BIOS and game causes frame rate differences, audio sync problems, and incorrect display timing.
 PAL games running through an NTSC BIOS produce 60Hz content timed for 50Hz hardware, which appears slightly off in motion speed and audio synchronization.

 Choosing the right source for BIOS files is very important for safety and performance.